Undistraction/warp-grid/README.md

 - `getPoint(x, y)` return the point on the grid at the supplied x and y ratios, for example, an x of 0 and a y of 0 would return a point in the top left corner.
 An x of 1 and a y of 1 would return a point the top right corner.

+- `getLinesXAxis()` returns a 2D array of all the curves for each step along the x-axis.
+This includes curves for all left and right edges.

+- `getLinesYAxis()` returns a 2D array of all the curves for each step along the y-axis.
+This includes curves for all top and bottom edges.

 - `getLines()` returns an object with `xAxis` and `yAxis` keys, each of which contains a 2D array of all the curves for each step along that axis.
-This includes curves for all four edges.

-- `getIntersections()` returns an array of points, one for every point that a column and a row intersect.
+- `getIntersections()` returns an array of points, one for every point at which a column and a row intersect.

 - `getCellBounds(row, column)` returns a set of bounding curves for the cell at the supplied row and colunn.

 - `getAllCellBounds()` returns an array of bounding curves for all the cells in the grid.
+Important note: Due to the underlying architecture (which uses coons patches), and because cells can be used a bounds for nested grids, the order of the curves and their directions are the same as the those you supply for the grid bounds.

 ### Dependencies